 Aimed at beginners and medium-skilled users, setting up these routers is a piece of cake.
 To make things clear, there are some advanced features that really only a handful of users will ever use, but on the other hand it's not even close to some solutions out there that can do much much more in terms of network configuration.

-Today I would just like to focus on a question, that most people that are considering creating a mesh network, might wonder.
+Today I would just like to focus on a question, that most people that are considering creating a mesh network, might wonder about.
 How does it work, and is it worth it?

-About nine months ago I have setup a new Synology mesh system at my new place.
-Reason for it is that the place is much larger then my previous apartment where I used Synology RT1900AC model.
+About nine months ago I have set up a new Synology mesh system at my new place.
+The reason for it is that the place is much larger than my previous apartment where I used the Synology RT1900AC model.